French Cameo Glass

 D'Argental

-D'Argental is a mark for the Compagnie des Verreries et Cristalleries de Saint- Louis.These bottles were layered semi-opaque cameo glass with elaborate floral and scenic designs.
+"D'Argental" is a distinctive mark used by the Compagnie des Verreries et Cristalleries de Saint-Louis.
+This company produced exquisite perfume bottles crafted from layered semi-opaque cameo glass adorned with elaborate floral and scenic designs.
+Each piece exemplifies the meticulous craftsmanship and artistic flair characteristic of Saint-Louis glassware, renowned for its high-quality materials and intricate production techniques.

 Gabriel Argy-Rousseau